Premises Liability Lawyer Rochester

 Representing Clients in Buffalo, Rochester & Surrounding Areas

-Premises liability refers to the area of law covering injuries caused by unsafe or hazardous conditions on someone else’s property.
+Premises liability refers to the area of law covering injuries caused by unsafe conditions on someone else’s property.
 These injuries can occur in a variety of settings—homes, rental units, commercial buildings, parking lots, or public areas.
 They also include incidents such as dog attacks, negligent security cases, and other events resulting from a property owner’s failure to maintain safe conditions.

 Most often, premises liability cases involve: